 Hepatitis B is an infection caused by the hepatitis B virus.
 The infection mainly affects the liver, but is present in blood and body fluids.
 Many people with hepatitis B infection have no symptoms and do not know they are infected.
 Most adults infected with hepatitis B fully recover, but in some cases the virus remains in the blood.
 If this happens, the people affected will develop lifelong hepatitis B infection and they can pass the infection on to others, most commonly from an infected mother to her baby.
 The virus can only be identified by a blood test.

 You will be offered a blood test for hepatitis B as part of your antenatal care.
 If the blood test shows that you have the infection, you will be referred for specialist assessment and follow-up.
 Even if you know you have hepatitis B and already attend a specialist, it is still important that you are seen again as early as possible during your pregnancy.

-Your baby will also be offered a course of hepatitis B vaccine in the first year of life and be referred for specialist assessment and followup.
+Your baby will also be offered a course of hepatitis B vaccine in the first year of life and be referred for specialist assessment and follow-up.
 Hepatitis B vaccine is 90-95% effective in preventing babies from getting hepatitis B and developing lifelong infection.
-The first vaccine is given within 24 hours of birth, with the other three vaccines given at one, two and twelve months of age by your GP.
+The first vaccine is given within 24 hours of birth, followed by at one month and 12 months of age, as well as in the routine vaccinations at two, three and four months of age.
 A small number of babies may also need an injection of hepatitis B antibodies at birth, at the same time as the first vaccine.